rakesh-i/MicroPython-Socket-programming/README.md

         ```
         to open esp32 serial monitor.
 If you see connection successful message then you are good-to-go.
     * Now esp32 is wating for connection from client.
 Run client.py, which is in Client folder.
 If you see "Got connection from: 111.111.111.111, 11111" message then you have successfully established a tcp connection between your PC and ESP32.

+###Extra
+* Use send command files to send commands to esp32, which can be helpful for creating other projects.